Thermite: History

-The thermite (Thermit) reaction was discovered in 1893 and patented in 1895 by German chemist Hans Goldschmidt.
+The thermite (Thermit) reaction was discovered in 1893 and filed for patent in 1895 by German chemist Hans Goldschmidt.
 Consequently, the reaction is sometimes called the "Goldschmidt reaction" or "Goldschmidt process".
 Goldschmidt was originally interested in producing very pure metals by avoiding the use of carbon in smelting, but he soon discovered the value of thermite in welding.

 The first commercial application of thermite was the welding of tram tracks in Essen in 1899.